eclipse-tractusx/sig-infra/.github/actions/run-dash/README.md

 ### Analyze golang application

 Golang defines detailed dependency and version info in a file called `go.sum`.
 The Eclipse Dash tool can interpret that file as-is.
-Therefor a minimal set of config for the `run-dash` action is needed.
+Therefore, a minimal set of config for the `run-dash` action is needed.

 ```yaml
 name: "3rd Party dependency check (Eclipse Dash)"